-Heading to a different corner of the city, Whiskey Moon Boutique in Southside is another great place to shop... or should we say treat yo' self!
+Heading to a different corner of the city, Whiskey Moon Boutique in Southside is another great place to shop.
 This East Carson store is owned by another mother/daughter duo and offers a wide range of apparel, accessories, home goods, and even a variety of beauty products.
 The shop's collection covers everything from hoodies to night out essentials.
-Just recently, they've also thrown an activewear line into the mix!
+Just recently, they've also thrown an activewear line into the mix.

 5. Apricot Lane | @aprictlanepittsburgh

 Apricot Lane is a newcomer to Pittsburgh's boutique shopping scene.
-Although AL is technically a national franchise, each location is locally-owned and managed... that's local enough for us!
-You can find this cute, extra-girly shop on Walnut Street in Shadyside.
-Their vibe is very feminine and flirty and their collection offers a mixture of casual and formal looks along with accessories and gifts!
+Although AL is technically a national franchise, each location is locally-owned and managed.
+You can find this cute, extra-feminine shop on Walnut Street in Shadyside.
+Their collection offers a mixture of casual and formal looks along with accessories and gifts.
 Make a day of your trip to Walnut Street and grab a coffee at Jitter's or stop in for brunch at Cafe Moulin.

 6. Lex & Lynne | @lexandlynne